Addison Rae Flaunts Amazing Figure In Scanty Blue Bikini

 “You are literally perfect, I can not,” a fourth person added.

 Addison has posted plenty of gorgeous content to her Instagram feed recently.
-On September 29, she shared a number of images of herself in a pink tube top, and matching high-slit skirt, as reported by The Inquisitr.
+On September 29, she shared several images of herself in a pink tube top and matching high-slit skirt, as reported by The Inquisitr.
 That post has received more than 4.6 million likes, so far.